 During this time parents are scrambling to continue educating their kids while they’re out of school.
 Unless you’re used to homeschooling your kids, finding quality educational websites for elementary students can be difficult.
-I am eternally grateful for our school district for pointing us in the right direction and for some sites that I stumbled upon on my own.

 Since so many of us are struggling right now to keep our kids learning while school is out, every little resource helps.

 There are so many great sites that are stepping up during this time.
 Below I have created a list of my favorites that I have been using with my third grader.
 I have found these sites to be the most in-depth and the most interesting for my child.

 I hope you are able to find good tools here to keep your kids busy and learning.

 Educational websites for elementary students

 Here you will find sites with a variety of subjects to choose from.
 If you are looking for reading, math, science, and social studies, you will find something that suits your needs in this section.

 Khan Academy is probably the most in-depth site for learning on the internet.
 They even have age-appropriate schedule ideas to make this unprecedented time a little easier.

 Scholastic has put together a fantastic resource organized into daily lessons for distance learning from home.
 The site is divided into sections from Pre-K through 9th grade to find resources that are appropriate for your child’s grade level.

 ReadWorks.org has loads of free content and curriculum for Kindergarten through 12th grade.
 You can find a variety of topics in categories like social studies, science, literacy, social and emotional learning, and more with just the click of a mouse.